PowerBuilder

 PowerBuilder is an integrated development environment owned by SAP since the acquisition of Sybase in 2010.
 On July 5, 2016, SAP and Appeon entered into an agreement whereby Appeon, an independent company, would be responsible for developing, selling, and supporting PowerBuilder.

 Over the years, PowerBuilder has been updated with new standards.
 In 2010, a major upgrade of PowerBuilder was released to provide support for the Microsoft .NET Framework.
 In 2014, support was added for OData, dockable windows, and 64-bit native applications.
 In 2019 support was added for rapidly creating RESTful Web APIs and non-visual .NET assemblies using the C# language and the .NET Core framework.
 And PowerScript client app development was revamped with new UI technologies and cloud architecture.
-In 2025 the IDE was revamped with new code editor and ultra-fast compiler.
+In 2025 the IDE was revamped with new code editor and a faster compiler.

 Appeon has been releasing new features every 6-12 month cycles, which per the product roadmap focus on four key focus areas: sustaining core features, modernizing application UI, improving developer productivity, and incorporating more Cloud technology.

 Features

-PowerBuilder has a native data-handling object called a DataWindow, which can be used to create, edit, and display data from a database.
+PowerBuilder has a native data-handling component called a DataWindow, which can be used to create, edit, and display data from a database.
 This object gives the programmer a number of tools for specifying and controlling user interface appearance and behavior, and also provides simplified access to database content and JSON or XML from Web services.
 To some extent, the DataWindow frees the programmer from considering the differences between Database Management Systems from different vendors.

 DataWindow can display data using multiple presentation styles and can connect to various data sources.

 Usage

-PowerBuilder is used primarily for building business CRUD applications.
+PowerBuilder is used primarily for building business-oriented CRUD applications.

 Although new software products are rarely built with PowerBuilder, many client-server ERP products and line-of-business applications built in the late 1980s to early 2000s with PowerBuilder still provide core database functions for large enterprises in government, higher education, manufacturing, insurance, banking, energy, and telecommunications.